-Landlords warned to check danger-alert electric goods
+Landlords warned to check electric goods

+Landlords have been warned to check electric goods to see if they have any recall notices.
 Landlords have been advised to be super-vigilant about electrical products that they already have in their properties, plus any new ones they supply, such as fridge freezers, cookers and tumble dryers.

 Find out about our service for Landlords pat testing

 The warning comes after a continuing spate of safety alerts and product recalls.
 Only yesterday, Dorset fire and rescue service warned after a tumble dryer sparked a serious house blaze.